Injury

 Netball involves a lot of sudden stops, pivots, and jumps, putting significant stress on the knees.
 Injuries such as anterior cruciate ligament (ACL) tears, meniscal tears, and patellar tendonitis are not uncommon among netball players.

-Finger and Hand Injuries The nature of the game involves a lot of catching, passing, and defending, which puts players at risk of finger fractures, dislocations, and ligament injuries.
+The nature of the game involves a lot of catching, passing, and defending, which puts players at risk of finger fractures, dislocations, and ligament injuries.
 These injuries can occur when the ball hits the hand or when players attempt to intercept passes.

 Shoulder Injuries